-There are many apps and products that can also be used.
+Can also be used.
 A great one is Tiny Scanner which allows you to scan the document to a small file.
-You can even email the document
+You can even email the document.

 We recommend that you set up a dedicated email address like yournamereceipts@gmail.com.